cacheflowe/word-smasher/README.md

 Todo:
 ---
-* Handle cases of first/last vowels - make sure words always have components of each word
 * Preferably should use more than just one letter from each word
+* make sure words aren't combined with themselves